Skip to content

 • Performance issues can arise in complex applications compared to compiled languages.

-• Browser inconsistencies can affect how code runs across different platforms.
+• Browser inconsistencies can affect how code runs across different platforms, necessitating thorough testing to ensure compatibility.

 Applications

-• Web Development: Enhancing web pages and building interactive user interfaces.
+1. Web Development: Enhancing web pages and creating interactive UIs.

-• Mobile Development: Building cross-platform apps with frameworks like React Native.
+3. Mobile Development: Developing cross-platform mobile apps using React Native.

-• Game Development: Creating browser-based games and interactive content.
+4. Game Development: Crafting browser-based games and interactive content.

 7. SQL